 Sri Chinmoy was the first spiritual master in history to directly challenge the inertia and inconscience of the material world through the discipline of weightlifting.
 His miracle lift of 7,063¾ pounds was, and will forever remain, a triumph of the spirit over matter.

-Read an article about the View lift, Worlds Where Matter And Spirit Meet
+About the lead-up to the lift, Worlds Where Matter and Spirit Meet